kazi-faas/kazi/README.md

 The function API is based on [micro](https://github.com/vercel/micro).
 You can check the documentation for how to [read the request body](https://github.com/vercel/micro#body-parsing), or the available [APIs](https://github.com/vercel/micro#api).
 There will be more extensions custom to kazi in the future, so keep an eye for that 😉.

+## Environment Variables

+The function can read environment variables from a **.env**.
+The values are automatically loaded when running locally (using `npm run dev`), and are automatically uploaded to your Kubernetes cluster as a ConfigMap object, which is then loaded when the container starts.
+Therefore, you need not do any magic to get environment variable working locally or in the cluster.

 ## CLI

 ```